zephir-lang/templates/README.md

-# Github Actions Templates for Zephir and Phalcon
+# GitHub Actions Templates for Zephir and Phalcon

+Unified templates of Zephir.

 ## Inspection with PHP Code Sniffer